-- a. review educational aims, objectives, and programs of the School of Theology Seminary, propose changes to the School of Theology faculty and submit those changes to the provost; - b. develop academic priorities in light of the educational aims and objectives of the School of Theology-Seminary; - c. review and establish guidelines and procedures for granting academic credit for courses and submit them to the provost; - d. review and act on proposals for new courses in the School of Theology curriculum; - e. review and recommend to the School of Theology faculty all proposed changes in degree requirements; - f. review and make recommendations on policies regarding student academic standards, admissions, attrition, retention, academic probation, and dismissal; - g. formulate policies regarding grade changes and waivers; - h. hear appeals on charges of student plagiarism, academic probation, and dismissal; - i. review policies and procedures and make recommendations concerning student academic advising; - review policies and procedures and make recommendations concerning library services; - k. review and evaluate policies and procedures for transcript evaluation, credit by examination, and credit for experiential learning;
+- a. review educational aims, objectives, and programs of the School of Theology-Seminary, propose changes to the School of Theology faculty and submit those changes to the Provost for Academic Affairs; - develop academic priorities in light of the educational aims and objectives of the School of Theology-Seminary; - c. review and establish guidelines and procedures for granting academic credit for courses and submit them to the Provost for Academic Affairs; - d. review and act on proposals for new courses in the School of Theology curriculum; - e. review and recommend to the School of Theology faculty all proposed changes in degree requirements; - f. review and make recommendations on policies regarding student academic standards, admissions, attrition, retention, academic probation, and dismissal; - g. formulate policies regarding grade changes and waivers; - h. hear appeals on charges of student plagiarism, academic probation, and dismissal; - i. review policies and procedures and make recommendations concerning student academic advising; - j. review policies and procedures and make recommendations concerning library services: - k. review and evaluate policies and procedures for transcript evaluation, credit by examination, and credit for experiential learning;